experianplc/http-odbc/README.md

 3. Run the server.exe

 > Alternatively, you can set the configuration in the included `server-pandora.bat` and `server-aperture.bat` files for Windows and execute the script as necessary for Pandora or Data Studio respectively.

+## Frequently asked questions
+> Does this work for Linux?

+At the moment, our binary is only compiled for Windows.
+However, you can clone this project and set the environment variables as mentioned in the Configuration section and run `server.py` to use this on Linux machines that have Python installed.